 FIA_UIA_EXT.1.2 The TSF shall require each administrative user to be successfully identified and authenticated before allowing any other TSF-mediated actions on behalf of that administrative user.

 This requirement applies to users (Administrators and external IT entities) of services available from the TOE directly, and not services available by connecting through the TOE.
-While it should be the case that few or no services are available to external entities prior to identification and authentication, if there are some available (perhaps ICMP echo) these should be listed in the assignment statement; if automated generation of cryptographic keys is supported without administrator authentication, the option "automated generation of cryptographic keys" should be selected; otherwise “no other actions” should be selected.
+While it should be the case that few or no services are available to external entities prior to identification and authentication, if there are some available (perhaps ICMP echo) these should be listed in the assignment statement; if automated generation of cryptographic keys is supported without administrator authentication, the option "automated generation of cryptographic keys" should be selected; otherwise the option “no other actions” should be selected.

 Authentication can be password-based through the local console or through a protocol that supports passwords (such as SSH), or be certificate based (such as SSH, TLS).

 For communications with external IT entities (an audit server, for instance), such connections must be performed in accordance with FTP_ITC.1, whose protocols perform identification and authentication.
-This means that such communications (e.g., establishing the IPsec connection to the authentication server) would not have to be specified in the assignment, since establishing the connection “counts” as initiating the identification and authentication process.
+This means that such communications (e.g., establishing the IPsec connection to the authentication server) would not have to be specified in the assignment, since establishing the connection ‘counts’ as initiating the identification and authentication process.

 According to the application note for FMT_SMR.2, for distributed TOEs at least one TOE component has to support the authentication of Security Administrators according to FIA_UIA_EXT.1 and FIA_UAU_EXT.2 but not necessarily all TOE components.
-In case not all TOE components support this way of authentication for Security Administrators the TSS shall describe how Security Administrators are authenticated and identified.
+In case not all TOE components support this way of authentication for Security Administrators the TSS must describe how Security Administrators are authenticated and identified.

 User authentication (FIA_UAU) (Extended – FIA_UAU_EXT)